fschuch/wizard-template/README.md

 The documentation is initialized with [Jupyter Books](https://jupyterbook.org/en/stable/intro.html), providing a promising approach for interactive tutorials.

-You can check at anytime the environments and scripts that are prepared to support your development workflow:
+You can check at any time the environments and scripts that are prepared to support your development workflow:

 ```plain
 $ hatch env show --ascii